NEW OS RWE: See head-to-head comparison of ERLEADA® vs enzalutamide and vs abiraterone acetate below

 - Chi KN, Saad F, Choudhury S, et al. Prostate-specific antigen kinetics in patients with advanced prostate cancer treated with apalutamide: results from the TITAN and SPARTAN studies.
 Poster presented at the American Urological Association Annual Meeting; September 10-13, 2021; Las Vegas, Nevada.

-- Durkin M, Pilon D, Rossi C, et al. Prostate-specific antigen response among black and non-black patients with advanced prostate cancer treated with apalutamide in a urology setting.
-J Clin Oncol.
-2021;39(28_suppl):124.
+- Bivins VM, Durkin M, Khilfeh I, et al. Early prostate-specific antigen response among Black and non-Black patients with advanced prostate cancer treated with apalutamide.
+Future Oncol.
+2022;18(32):3595-3607.